 700–799 A.D.

-Thor journeys to Nornheim and meets the three Norns—Urd, Skuld, and Verdanda—who prophesy that Thor will meet death before he wins the mystic hammer Mjolnir.
+Thor journeys to Nornheim and meets the three Norns—Urd, Verdandi, and Skuld—who prophesy that Thor will meet death before he wins the mystic hammer Mjolnir.
 Undaunted, Thor returns to Asgard and learns from his friend Balder the Brave that Storm Giants have kidnapped Heimdall’s sister Sif.
 In a rage, Thor grabs Mjolnir without thinking and charges off to the rescue.
-Smashing his way into the giants’ fortress, Thor learns that they have turned Sif over to Hela, the Goddess of Death.
+Smashing his way into the giants’ fortress, Thor learns that they have turned Sif over to Hela, the goddess of death.
 Thor tracks Hela down and offers himself in Sif’s place.
 Finding herself unable to take so noble a life, Hela lets them both go.
 Only when he is back in Asgard does Thor realize he’s fulfilled the Norns’ prophecy and can now wield Mjolnir.
 [Journey into Mystery #102]

 Odin officially presents Thor with Mjolnir in a ceremony before the assembled warriors of Asgard.
 During dinner, Thor slips out to try out some of the hammer’s enchantments.
 He discovers that, by throwing the hammer and holding onto the thong, he can fly through the air.
 From his vantage point in the sky, Thor spots a legion of boar-gods advancing on Asgard and easily routs them.
 [Thor Annual #11]